10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 These lush terraces are some of the only ones that remain in Canggu as the area becomes more heavily developed with new hotels and restaurants.

 To get to the sprawling Canggu rice fields, head down Jalan Pantai Pererenan and walk on foot along this little unnamed side street until you pass the river.
-The best time to visit the rice fields in Canggu is in the early morning or late afternoon.

 2. Visit Tanah Lot